-Treatment depends on the type of non-Hodgkin lymphoma, stage of disease and how fast it is likely to grow.
+Treatment depends on the type of non-Hodgkin lymphoma, stage of disease, how far it has spread, your health and age, and how fast it is likely to grow.

 Cancer Council Australia can provide more information on cancer treatments through their website at www.cancer.org.au.
 They also offer support for you and your loved ones via their helpline on 13 11 20.

 Learn more here about the development and quality assurance of healthdirect content.